They are white blood cells that protect us against bacterial infections, among other functions.

-- Demand for more neutrophils: for example, to fight infection or in response to trauma.
+- Demand for more neutrophils: for example, fighting infection or responding to trauma.
 Initially, with most bacterial infections, the neutrophil count increases.
-However, with severe infections, a low neutrophil count can occur because the infection can overwhelm the immune system.
+However, with severe conditions, a low neutrophil count can occur because the disease can overwhelm the immune system.

-- Decreased Neutrophil Survival: While infections generally lead to increased neutrophil count, overwhelming infection, as well as infections with some viruses and rickettsial infections can lead to decreased neutrophil survival and a low count.
+- Decreased Neutrophil Survival: While infections generally lead to increased neutrophil count, overwhelming infection, as well as infections with some viruses and rickettsial diseases, can lead to reduced neutrophil survival and a low count.

-- Neutrophils can also face immune destruction due to antibodies directed against self in conditions like lupus.
+- Neutrophils can also face immune destruction due to antibodies directed against themselves in conditions like lupus.

 - Destruction of neutrophils already produced.

 Conditions that can cause neutropenia